kerkkoh/nyheim/README.md

 # Trerik4 / NYHEIM

+## License
 The license in this repository applies to the code and assets related to the map only. **The data and external dependencies are licensed separately.**

-## License - Code and assets by Kerkkoh
+### Code and assets by Kerkkoh

 MIT License.
 See `LICENSE` at root of this repository.

-## License - Any other assets and external dependencies
+### Any other assets and external dependencies

 Please see `LICENSE` files in each data package for more information.
 These assets are NOT covered by the MIT License.

 ## Installation

+1. This repository contains GIT Large File Storage -files.
+You may have to [install Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) by simply running the command `git lfs install`.
+2. Now you can clone this repository with `git clone git@github.com:kerkkoh/nyheim.git`
-Rename this repository folder as `trerik4` and place it in your P-drive.
+3. Rename this repository folder as `trerik4` and place it in your P-drive.
 Use Terrain Builder to open up the terrain project file in the `source` folder.

 ## Contents